 Spinal cord injuries can result in hefty medical bills that can have a huge toll on you, not to mention the physiological pain that comes with suffering debilitating injuries.
 If you are not well psychologically, your recovery times will also be compromised.
 So, you want to be sure that you take care of everything that could weigh you down.

 Most spinal cord injuries are car accident-related.
 If your injuries result from a car accident caused by another person’s negligence, you may be eligible to recover compensation through an injury claim or lawsuit.
 But you may need to work with a lawyer with expertise in car accidents like Abels & Annes’ car accident lawyers to better your chances of fair compensation.
+If you sustained the injury while working, you may also need a workers compensation lawyer to help you seek workers compensation.

 Post-Injury Exercise to Try